This cost of weddings guide will help you better budget for your wedding.

 Wedding Invites cost about $1.50 – $3 per invite.
 Budget about $150 – $450 for this.
 Here are the Top 10 invitation designers in Singapore.

-Recommended vendor: mylin design & co. for personalised & nature-inspired designs
+Mylin design & co. for personalised designs inspired by nature

 The average cost to rent a wedding car is $300 – $600.

 The cost depends on the model you pick and the hours you rent for.
-Here are 12 Places for Wedding Car Rental in Singapore.
+Here are 12 Places for Wedding Car Rental in Singapore, hopefully this helps you to reduce your cost of wedding.
 Do ask if the vendor has packages that include car decorations.

 - Alternatively, you can use your own car, or ask around to borrow a suitable car model

 The package cost depends on how many hours you require.
-Check out our recommended list of Noteworthy Photobooths for Your Wedding Day.
+Check out our recommended list of Noteworthy Photobooths for Your Wedding Day for the best deals to reduce your cost of wedding.

-- If you wish to save on hiring a vendor, you can set up your own backdrop, and place a camera on a tripod to capture the ‘photo booth’ images on soft copy.
+- If you wish to save on hiring a vendor, you can set up your own backdrop, and place a camera on a tripod to capture the ‘photo booth’ images as soft copies.

 On average, hiring a 2 piece band is around $1,000 – $1,300, while a 3-piece band cost around $1,300 to $1,600.